Smoking, Non-Cigarette Alternatives

 According to the American Cancer Society, these are some of the most common non-cigarette alternatives and descriptions:

 - Electronic Cigarettes: Small refillable devices that look like cigarettes and use battery power to vaporize nicotine solutions so they can be inhaled.
 There is little regulation of e-cigarettes and no standards to control the levels of contaminants, including cancer-causing agents (carcinogens).
+There have also been reports of e-cigarette explosions and fires in the oral cavity while smoking.
 Further studies are needed to fully understand the effects of e-cigarettes on your dental and overall health.

 - Snuff: Finely ground tobacco packaged in cans or pouches.
 Can be sold dry or moist.